vieiraae/rta/README.md

 >This projects leverages HTML5 and websockets to provide lightweight Analytics in Real-Time.

 The server side is thin and based on a data grid architecture.
 The current implementation uses Coherence and Weblogic as back-end components.
 Coherence provides several mechanisms to ingest data in the Grid: REST API and SDK’s in Java, .Net & C++.
-GoldenGate Hotcache may be a good mechanism to ingest data from OLTP DB or Big Data repos.

 ![Real-Time Analytics][logo]
 [logo]: https://raw.githubusercontent.com/vieiraae/rta/master/docs/images/rta-showcase.png "Real-Time Analytics"
 * Built to be light & fast
-* Coherence provides the (portable) object storage and live events
+* Coherence provides the (portable) object storage and live events mechanism
 * No need for a database (optional to load baselines or other relational data)
 * Weblogic provides the management layer (config, monitoring, wlst, etc.)
 * 0%  server side includes (except the login page)
 * Built to be production ready!
-* Works great on the cloud...
+* Works great on the Public Cloud...

 > The application was built to be simple so that it’s easy to extend and reuse.
-Feel free to use/change the code according your needs and if possible contribute to the project with new features and improvements.
+Feel free to use/change the code according your needs and if possible share your improvements with the community.

 ##Demo Enviroment (hosted on Microsoft Azure)
 > https://vieiraae.github.io/rta/demo